RedSmithDev/Linux-GUI-Editor/README.md

 ### Bugs

+* Editing Forms while the MonoDevelop project is open causes MonoDevelop to glitch, close and reopen MonoDevelop or unload reload the project. (will be fixed)
 *  The ListBox the HEIGHT can't be changed using drag , only using properties panel
 * The preview writes the actual form so it's "save and preview"
 * Redo  buggy